muhannadj27/rideau-canal-monitoring/README.md

 ## AI Tools Disclosure

 ### Tools Used
-- **Claude (Anthropic):** Used for code generation, debugging, architecture guidance, and documentation writing
+- **Claude (Anthropic):** Used as a learning aid and coding assistant

+### How AI Was Used
+- Guided me through Azure service setup and CLI commands
-- **Purpose:** Generating boilerplate code for the sensor simulator and dashboard, troubleshooting Azure CLI errors, and creating documentation
+- Helped generate boilerplate code for the sensor simulator and dashboard
+- Assisted with documentation and README formatting

-### AI-Generated vs. Original Work
+### My Own Work
-- The overall architecture design and Azure service configuration were done with AI guidance
-- Python sensor simulator code was AI-generated and customized
-- Node.js dashboard code was AI-generated and debugged to match actual Cosmos DB schema
-- All Azure resource provisioning and deployment was performed manually
+- All Azure resource provisioning and configuration was done by me manually
-- Documentation was drafted with AI assistance
+- I configured IoT Hub, Stream Analytics inputs/outputs, and Cosmos DB through Azure Portal
+- I deployed the dashboard to Azure App Service
+- I understood and can explain how each component works and connects
+- I troubleshot real issues like VM size restrictions, IoT Hub message limits, and region compatibility

 ## References